All things considered, it really is one of the best models for upholstery I've seen in quite some time.Read Users' reviews

 One thing that I really like about this system is that it comes with an array of accessories – 18 in all.
 Some of the accessories you’ll find with this unit include: nylon brushes, brass brushes, mop pads, tipped jet nozzle, mop head, triangular brush, squeegee and a scrub pad.
 While some of these attachments are too tough to use on upholstery, there is still more than enough to clean most fabrics.

 Of course, the McCulloch MC1275 Heavy-Duty Steam Cleaner also has its drawbacks.
-It’s a bit more expensive than both of the other units on this list and it can be a pain to fill.
+It can be a pain to fill.
 At least, it was in the beginning until I went and bought a funnel for it.
 However, I still think it is an excellent unit to consider for cleaning your upholstery.

-It's a bit more expensive than the other units on this list, however, I still think it is an excellent unit to consider for cleaning your upholstery.
+I think it is an excellent unit to consider for cleaning your upholstery.

 - High Pressure Steam